 Oscillococcinum is a homeopathic preparation, derived from duck liver and heart (yes, you read that right), that is claimed to treat the flu.
 Although, the focus of this article is common cold treatments, a lot of people take this for colds, and of course, a lot of people conflate colds and flus.

 It is simply implausible for us to believe that water has a “memory,” because if it did exist, we’d have to make wholesale changes to the basic principles of chemistry and quantum mechanics.
 Hey, science is open to overturning it’s basic principles, but there must be evidence.
-And there is simply no evidence whatsoever that “water memory” exists.
+Extraordinary claims demand extraordinary evidence, and the evidence that “water memory” exists doesn’t qualify as evidence at all, extraordinary or otherwise.

 And there isn’t any logical explanation of any possible mechanism that would allow one to conclude that duck offal has an effect on viruses.
 Based on this ridiculous figurative and literal quackery (get it), one would not be surprised by a Cochrane systematic review that concludes, “There is insufficient good evidence to enable robust conclusions to be made about Oscillococcinum® in the prevention or treatment of influenza and influenza-like illness.”
 And given the lack of plausible physiological effects, don’t expect good evidence to appear out of nowhere.